frank994/live-in-the-world/docs/poem/2019/June/Lily-1.md

 Thy are everything to me.

-You are a fairy, yes my fairy
+Thy are a fairy, yes my fairy

 My everything